glynnsmith/popcomms-list-app/README.md

 # PopComms List App

+You can view the built project [here](https://popcomms-list-app.vercel.app/).

+I've also begun a cheeky list of post-test [issues](https://github.com/glynnsmith/popcomms-list-app/issues), the fixing of which are being chucked onto a second [branch](https://github.com/glynnsmith/popcomms-list-app/tree/post-release-fixes).
+The build of this branch can be found [here](https://popcomms-list-app-git-post-release-fixes.glynnsmith.vercel.app/).

 This repo contains my effort of building a technical test for a front-end developer role at PopComms.
 It is based up the design and prototype found [here](https://www.figma.com/file/p2Dp6hysKfCAGs2ylnyRUG/Front-end-Recruitment-Task-Mid?node-id=134%3A0).

-You can view the built project [here](https://popcomms-list-app.vercel.app/).

 ## Installation